Ultimate Family Guide for Chessington World of Adventures

 Final thoughts

 Chessington World of Adventures is a fantastic family day out and, with a little bit of planning, it’s possible to enjoy your day without it being too expensive if you hunt out discounts and ticket offers, pack up a picnic and shop around for affordable accommodation.
-For multi-day visits it’s worth looking at the short break offers for the Chessington hotels – they have some great themed spaces for the kids and you can currently add a second park day for just £10 per person if you’d like a bit more time for your visit.
+For multi-day visits it’s worth looking at the short break offers for the Chessington hotels – they have some great themed spaces for the kids and you can make the most of the ‘second day free’ offer (April 2026) if you’d like a bit more time for your visit.
 You can read more about our stay here: Chessington Resort Guide: Is the Safari or Azteca hotel better?

 Chessington Resort Guide, is the Safari or Azteca hotel better, frugal mum review